Criminology and Criminal Justice

 Accelerated Master's Program

 The accelerated M.A. in Criminology and Criminal Justice program allows motivated and high achieving students to complete a program leading to an undergraduate Bachelor of Arts degree and Master of Arts degree with a major in Criminology & Criminal Justice in five years.
-Students must have completed CCJ 316 and CCJ 317 prior to their senior year.
+Students must have completed CCJ 316 and CCJ 317 prior to their 4th year.
 Nine credit hours are double counted toward an undergraduate and a master’s degree.
-The option requires satisfactory completion of twelve credit hours in core criminology & criminal justice courses: CCJ 500, CCJ 504, CCJ 510A, and CCJ 510B.
-The thesis or the non-thesis project is required for degree completion.
+The option requires satisfactory completion of twelve credit hours in core Criminology & Criminal Justice courses: CCJ 500, CCJ 504, CCJ 510A, and CCJ 510B.
+The thesis or course-only option is required for degree completion.
 A student who chooses the thesis option must complete 18 elective credit hours, three of which can be thesis credit hours (CCJ 599 [1-6 CH]).
 With the thesis option, an oral defense of the student's thesis is required.
-A student who chooses to complete the non-thesis option must complete 21 elective credit hours, three of which can be non-thesis credit hours (CCJ 598 [1-3 CH]) to work on their research paper.
+A student who chooses to complete the course-only option must complete 21 elective credit hours.

 Doctor of Philosophy (Ph.D.) in Criminology and Criminal Justice